TrickedByWeasel/ERNR-randomizer-discordbot/README.md

 ## Features

 - **Random Boss & Classes:** Generates a random boss and three random classes for players.
+If you want to allow duplicate classes, set ALLOW_SAME_CLASS = True in randomiser_bot.py.
 - **Custom Player Names:** Allows users to set custom player names using simple commands.
 - **Easy to Use:** Just type a command in the designated channel!